 One couple, Michael and Susan Douge, stands out for their dedication for decades – to their community and to the causes of abolition before the Civil War and equal rights after the War.
 They were perhaps the most influential couple in Albany’s African American community during the 19th century.

 Michael was born in New Yok City in 1804, son of a freeman.
 There is some evidence that his father had been enslaved in Haiti, but made his way New York after the slave revolt in the 1790s.
 Susan was born in Albany; we know little of her origin story.
 Census data indicate her mother, Mercy Franks, was born in Dutchess County in the 1780s; she’s identified as a free woman in the 1820 Albany census.
+She may have been married to John Franks who appears in the 1833 city directory.
+By 1844 Mercy is identified as a widow.
+The Franks may have once been enslaved by the Franks family in the Hudson Valley who were slave importers and sellers for several generations.

 In 1827 the Freedom’s Journal, the first African American newspaper in America (published in New York City) carried the wedding announcement of Michael Douge (New York City) and Susan Ames (Albany) on April 25, 1827 .
 The ceremony was performed by Rev. John Chester of Albany’s Second Presbyterian Church.